-PowerPoint 2010 allows you to take any of the shapes you create -- and then either Combine, Intersect, Subtract, or Unite them to create your own new shapes.
-Play around with these options to indulge in endless hours of fun, and do remember that I did warn you about this being addictive.
-In this tutorial, I'll show you how you can take two or more shapes and intersect them to end up with interesting results.
-For example, I placed two basic shapes over a square as shown towards the left of Figure 1, below.
-With these shapes selected, I could use the Shape Intersect command that I explain later in this tutorial to create a unified, intersected shape as shown towards the right in Figure 1.
+PowerPoint 2010 for Windows allows you to take any of the shapes you create.
+You can then, either Combine, Intersect, Subtract, or Unite them to create your own new shapes.
+Play around with these options to indulge in endless hours of fun, and do remember that we did warn you about this being addictive.
+In this tutorial, we'll show you how you can take two or more shapes and intersect them to end up with interesting results.
+For example, we placed two basic shapes over a square as shown towards the left of Figure 1, below.
+With these shapes selected, we could use the Shape Intersect command that we explain later in this tutorial to create a unified, intersected shape as shown towards the right in Figure 1.

 Figure 1: Sample showing use of the Shape Intersect command

 Once you finish reading this tutorial, do view the sample presentations embedded on the bottom of this page to see more samples of shapes that use the Shape Intersect command.

 The Shape Intersect command is one of the four new Shape commands that are not visible by default in PowerPoint 2010 for Windows.
 You need to enable them as explained in Add Combine Shapes Commands to the Quick Access Toolbar (QAT) in PowerPoint 2010 for Windows.
 Thereafter follow these steps to learn more:

 - Select two or more shapes as shown in Figure 2.
 With these shapes selected, click the Shape Intersect command on the QAT.

 - This results in a intersected shape as shown in Figure 3.